keyboardDrummer/Miksilo/docs/_docs/grammar/trivia.md

 Perfect!

-The refactoring used as a demonstration in this article is a minimal example, but since the three delta's we used are all language agnostic, they can used in any context, for example when transforming from `Java` to `C#`.
+The refactoring used as a demonstration in this article is a minimal example, but since the three deltas we used are all language agnostic, they can be used in any context, for example when transforming from `Java` to `C#`.